userbz/DeMix-Q/README.md

 - Execute the pipeline in TOPPAS.

-- Collect output files from processes of TextExporter (output 16) and EICExtractor (output 20), and do the post processing as shown in the example __iPython notebook__.
+- Collect output files from processes of TextExporter (output 16) and EICExtractor (output 20), and do the post processing as shown in the example __iPython notebook__ in the script folder.

+__Note: __
+The example workflow is tested with high resolution Orbitrap (FTMS 70,000) datasets.
+You may need to adjust the parameters to fit with your dataset.

+Map RT alignment can be done without MS/MS identifications, or done with other tools then convert into the OpenMS-compatible format (i.e. trafoXML).

+For a large dataset (e.g. >10 samples), feature detection and linking may require considerable computing resources: CPU, RAM and disk space.

 ---